Yaroslav4Work/get_score/README.md

 This solution is the best because it has a good balance between execution time and ease of implementation.

+Approximate stages of reasoning:

+1. I look at the generate_game and generate_stamp functions and see a limited ordered set of data;
+2. I think of greedy algorithms, "divide and conquer", and quicksort;
+3. I am thinking of writing an algorithm that is the inverse of quicksort since the data set is limited and finite.

 ### Ambiguities in the task

 1. Due to the lack of clarity in error handling and task completion criteria, several variants of the get_score function